Yellow tongue after metronidazole

 These simple steps can often improve the appearance of a yellow tongue.
 However, if the discoloration persists or is accompanied by other symptoms, it’s essential to consult with a healthcare provider for proper diagnosis and treatment.

-See also Compounding metronidazole paste
+See also Brown discharge from metronidazole

 Prevention Tips